The Myth of Augmented Reality in Manufacturing

 🙌 Seek approachability before ubiquity.

 When plant managers are overwhelmed or intimidated by digital projects, they may think it’s a pipe dream.
 It’s a nice-to-have that will take years and a lot of work.
 As such, make your programs approachable by taking small steps.
 Aim to accomplish several smaller things first, then demonstrate how to do it on a larger scale.
-And don’t worry, if you have the right people and the right project, you can move quickly.
-Digital transformation is an evolution, not a revolution.
+Remember, digital transformation is an evolution, not a revolution.
 Focus on the fundamentals before taking on an advanced system like AR.

 🖥️ Unify your process documentation.